chenfanggm/lychii-ui/README.md

-# BFC - Born for C, Change, Conduct, Commit
+# LYCHII - Born for C, Change, Conduct, Commit
 A new way of discovering the world

 # Install